c-ridgway/arduino-remoteserial/README.md

 ## Basics

 - Server: Receives messages and prints to console.
-Ran on your PC.
 - Library: Sends the messages from the device to your PC.

 ## 1. Install Instructions